buimaianh/cs50w-projects/email/dev-log.md

 </details>

 <details>
-<summary>Noted some keywords which need to be searched to more understand</summary>
+<summary>2.
+Noted some keywords which need to be searched to more understand</summary>

 - `a front-end for an email client`
 - `they won’t actually be sent to real email servers`